wolfeng-db/wolfys_essentials/README.md

 - Traps Hurt Redux
 - Wand Homing Projectiles
 - Elixirs of Power
+- Raxz Gameplay Tweaks
+    - Only the fame ranks and fame/gold increase with difficulty.
 - Golden Chests with uniques - light version
     - Had a double entry for uniques, now it should be 50/50 for a guaranteed unique.
     - The chests still retain their original loot table so you could end up with two uniques dropping.